reruo321/CPP-Self-Study/README.md

 # C++ Self Study
-This repository covers anything I have studied on C++.
+This repository covers anything I have studied on C and C++.

 * Personal Solutions for Online Judge Problems
 * C++ STL and Other Useful Libraries